 However, the proviso to the subsection provides that where any person or any company has received any application for getting the securities allotted along with the payment of subscription done in advance notice before the occurrence of any such change, information of the change has to be given to such person or company.
 And if the company or the person comes up with the desire of withdrawing the application put forth by them, their money is entitled to be returned to them.

 RED HERRING PROSPECTUS

-The prospectus which does not provide any information or details regarding either the number of shares issued or the amount of issue or the price of those shares.
-This implies the situation where even when the price of the shares are not disclosed, the organization had already revealed the number or quantity of shares that are issued and the lower and upper price bands.
+The prospectus does not provide any information or details regarding either a number of shares issued or the amount of issue or the price of those shares.
+This implies to the situation where even when the price of the shares is not disclosed, the organization had already revealed the number or quantity of shares that are issued and the lower and upper price bands.
 However, the issuer can choose to determine the number of shares later but it is necessary to state the size of the issue.

 All the details regarding the final price will be included in the offer document only when the bidding process gets completed.
 Such an offer document, which is then filed with the Registrar of Companies, can be termed as a prospectus.

 DRAFT RED HERRING PROSPECTUS